-Looking for the best way to send money from New Zealand to family, friends or businesses in Haiti (or even to your own bank account)?
-Don't head straight to your New Zealander bank - turn to online money transfer services instead.
-They nearly always offer better exchange rates and lower fees - which means for the same amount of zealands you send, the recipient will receive more gourdes.
+Looking for the best way to send money from Ireland to family, friends or businesses in Haiti (or even to your own bank account)?
+Don't head straight to your Irish bank - turn to online money transfer services instead.
+They nearly always offer better exchange rates and lower fees - which means for the same amount of euros you send, the recipient will receive more gourdes.

 Compare ways of sending money to Haiti

-Use our table below to compare services that send money from NZ to Haiti.
-Compare the money transfer providers' fees and speeds, then click "Go to site" when you've found the best one to send your New Zealand Dollars to Haiti.
+Use our table below to compare services that send money from Éire to Haiti.
+Compare the money transfer providers' fees and speeds, then click "Go to site" when you've found the best one to send your Euros to Haiti.

 Here's our simple process for sending a money transfer to Haiti as a cash pickup or bank transfer - the two options are similar: